 Furthermore, I had, during my studies, the wonderful opportunity to spend one year and a half in Tokyo, Japan as a MEXT-funded research student at Chuo University (中央大学)’s department of Socio-Informatics (社会情報学科).
 As a synthesis of both my former studies and my studies at Leuven, I took both theoretical courses related to Media & Communication Studies, and technical courses pertaining to digital humanities.
 Entering 2020, I began my PhD studies at Leuven, working on the topics of grassroots political usage of social media in Japan and political propaganda in subcultural online spaces.

 On a personal note, I’m fairly passionate about music.
 I’ve spent the better part of my youth picking up music lessons or playing in bands, and although I’ve made some sacrifices in order to pursue my academic ambitions, I enjoy spending free time on composing and playing piano.

-This blog-site serves simultaneously as a kind of personal portfolio, as a technical or creative outlet, and as a main hub for random musings on personal subjects (usually on languages, my studies or my exchange in Japan, although hopefully I’ll get to occasionally plug whatever music I’m working on as well).
+This blog-site serves simultaneously as a kind of personal portfolio and as a technical or creative outlet.
 That aside, I hope I’ll be able to provide some assistance to my fellow students (or anyone interested) on technical aspects related to academic studies, or on Japanese Studies and the Japanese language.

-From a technical side, I designed and built this blog using the lightweight, python-based Pelican framework, hosting my generated pages on GitHub’s free web hosting service GitHub Pages.
-Due its ease and sustainability, I have for the past half decade written most of my content in the markdown syntax, and do so using Pelican as well.
+From a technical side, I designed and built this blog as a static site using the lightweight, python-based Pelican framework, hosting my generated pages on GitHub’s free web hosting service GitHub Pages.
+Due to its ease and sustainability, I have for the past half decade written most of my content in the markdown syntax, and do so using Pelican as well.